jekhokie/sysbuilder/README.md

 [AWS Signup](http://aws.amazon.com/free/ "Amazon Web Services")

 Create a keypair with a known name through the AWS Identity service. *Make sure that you download and store the private key in a secure location as this is the only time you will be able to retrieve it*.

+Modify the "default" security group to include SSH access from any/all sources that you wish to SSH from, to include (at a minimum) the source IP of the server/VM on which the Vagrant process will be spawned from (in most cases, the location where the Sysbuilder application is running).

 Copy and configure the AWS configuration file based on the credentials defined when signing up as well as the key information for the SSH key generated.